Jasmine Tang

 With the choice of coming out, a difficult dilemma pops inside a majority of trans (fem) people's heads: "Do my family love me because to them, I am currently a guy, or do they love me because I am their child?"

-I managed to get a blissful response from my parents.
 But for my grandparents?
 I haven't managed to get an answer.

-I've also always been scared of getting hate-crimed and being discriminated against.
-With the current political climate in the US, I've been trying to hide the flag of my transness, or at least be very discreet about it.
-But, when I think about how cool these Twitter accounts with the trans flag are thriving and building things and how much I look up to these figures, it makes me happy.
-It makes me think about a future where another younger Jasmine would read these blogs and think about how when she grows up, she can also do these things; she no longer feels limited that just because she's trans, she is somehow disabled by this.
+I've also always been afraid of getting hate-crimed and discriminated against.
+With the current political climate in the US, I've been trying to hide my transness, or at least be very discreet about it.
+But, when I think about how cool these Twitter and GitHub accounts with the trans flag are thriving and building things and how much I look up to these figures, it makes me happy and hopeful.

 Absolutely.